Paris court convicts, fines pharma firm for deadly diet pill - WTMJ

 Associated Press

-PARIS (AP) — A Paris court handed hundreds of millions of euros in damages and fines to a French pharmaceutical company on Monday for its role in one of the nation’s biggest modern health scandals, finding it guilty of manslaughter and other charges for selling a diabetes drug blamed for hundreds of deaths.
+PARIS (AP) — A French pharmaceutical company on Monday was ordered to pay hundreds of millions of euros in damages and fines for its role in one of the nation’s biggest modern health scandals, with a Paris court finding the firm guilty of manslaughter and other charges for selling a diabetes drug blamed for hundreds of deaths.

 The court found Servier guilty of manslaughter, involuntary wounding and aggravated deception.
-The firm was acquitted of fraud.
+The judges’ ruling said the firm hid the drug’s hunger-suppressant side effects from medical regulators.
+The court acquitted Servier of fraud.

+Also found guilty and fined for manslaughter and unintentional injury was the French medicines agency, now reformed and renamed.
+It was accused of failing to take adequate measures to protect patients and of being too close to Servier.
+Lawyers for the agency said it acknowledged some responsibility but also was misled by Servier.

-Judges handed Servier a fine of 2.7 million euros (nearly $3.2 million) and ordered it to pay hundreds of millions more in damages that will be shared out by plaintiffs.
+Judges handed Servier a fine of 2.7 million euros (nearly $3.2 million) and ordered it to pay hundreds of millions more in damages to be shared out among plaintiffs.
 Damages for aggravated deception alone totaled nearly 159 million euros.
-And other hefty payments were being awarded for the manslaughter and wounding charges.
+And other hefty payments were awarded for the manslaughter and wounding charges.

 The court also handed a suspended four-year prison sentence and fines to the only surviving Servier executive accused of involvement, Dr. Jean-Philippe Seta.